X-Illuminati/internet-of-spores/README.md

 Instructions for this can be found [in their readme](https://github.com/esp8266/Arduino/blob/master/README.md).

 #### Supported Version
-I have thoroughly tested version 2.5.2.
-The latest version 2.6.3 compiles with some caveats (mentioned below) and I anticipate will generally work without issue.
+I have thoroughly tested version 2.5.2 and 2.6.3.
+The latest version 3.0.2 required some changes to the code and I have not done the same level of testing on these changes.
+See the details below related to configurations/setting differences needed for each version.

 #### Board Setup
 Most board settings can be left at their defaults.